Harry Potter belongs to J.K. Rowling, not me.

 At that moment, the door burst open, revealing an angry-looking Minerva McGonagall, who was standing next to a shocked-looking Professor Jones.
 McGonagall took one look at the students and pointed her wand at them, releasing them from the headmaster's spell.
 "What did he do?" she asked the teenagers while she pointed her wand at Dumbledore.

-Ron said in a dreamy voice, "He put us in the full body-bind and put three drops of something I think is veritaserum in my mouth, and then released me enough to speak."
+Ron answered in a dreamy voice, "He put us in the full body-bind and put three drops of something I think is veritaserum in my mouth, and then released me enough to speak."

 "Did he ask you any questions?"
 Minerva demanded, a look of shock on her face.